Skip to content

 What to do in Fiumicino

 For an authentic experience, visit the local market, where you can buy fresh produce and discover the daily life of the locals.
-Finally, don't miss a boat trip on the Tiber River, where you can admire the natural beauty of the surrounding area.
+Finally, don't miss a boat trip on the River Tiber, where you can admire the natural beauty of the surrounding area.

-The port of Fiumiccino is well equipped to welcome yachtsmen, offering various services such as refuelling facilities and repair options.
-However, sailors need to pay particular attention to tides and currents, due to the proximity of the mouths of the Tiber and Arrone rivers, which can influence sailing conditions.
+The port of Fiumiccino is well equipped to accommodate yachtsmen, offering various services such as refuelling facilities and repair options.
+However, sailors should pay particular attention to tides and currents, due to the proximity of the mouths of the rivers Tiber and Arrone, which can influence sailing conditions.

-Sailing near Fiumiccino, you can explore the region's charming beaches and discover nearby historic sites, such as the archaeological park of Ostia Antica.
+Sailing near Fiumiccino, you can explore the area's charming beaches and discover nearby historic sites, such as the archaeological park of Ostia Antica.

 Caution is advised when approaching the port, especially in fog or changing weather conditions.
 The best time to sail is from May to September, when the weather is milder and the waters calmer.